vishnumenon/Rusky/README.txt

 food trucks to set up shop based on user data.

 =============
-A project by Vishnu Menon, Brian, Wilfred Wong, and Dmitry Pustovit
+A project by Vishnu Menon, Brian Jiang, Wilfred Wong, and Dmitry Pustovit